Christian Torres (footballer, born 1969)

-Club career
+Career

 A product of the Deportes Puerto Montt youth system, he made appearances for the club in the Segunda División until 1991.
 Then, he moved to Universidad de Chile in 1991, where he played alongside Franz Arancibia.
 In his homeland, he also played for Deportes La Serena and O'Higgins.

 From 1993 to 1994 he played in Colombia for both Millonarios, where he scored one goal, and Cúcuta Deportivo in the top level.

 From 1996 to 2000 he played in Mexico for León, América and C.F.
 Monterrey.
 In América, he coincided with players such as Leonardo Rodríguez, Rodrigo Valenzuela and Cuauhtémoc Blanco.
 As a member of Monterrey, he made appearances in the 1999 Copa Libertadores.

 In 2001 he played for Paraguayan club Guaraní.

 His last club was Deportes Puerto Montt in 2001, where he coincided with well-known players such as Esteban Valencia, José Luis Sánchez and Nelson Tapia.